Visas for Ireland

 *Note: Permitted family members are not fee exempt.

 The embassy does not accept credit or debit cards and accepts only euro cheques drawn on a German bank account.
-From June 2018 onwards, the Embassy will no longer accept cash payments for visa applications sbmitted in person.
+The Embassy does not accept cash payments under any circumstances and will not be responsible for cash sent in the post.

 Transfer your fee to the embassy bank account (details below) and include a printed confirmation of your fee transfer with your completed application.